 Amongst all of this, Gem became a fully qualified nursery nurse, she has years of experience working in childcare settings and a sound understanding of learning and development for this age group.

 Gem has also completed a PGCE in further eduction with a specialism in Special Needs, Gem has covered a range of subjects at college level including business studies, performing arts, child care, marketing and web design.

 In recent years, with the importance of positive mental health being so prevalent, Gem has studied mindfulness based stress reduction with the aim to promote this in a classroom setting, this combined with training to become a Relax Kids and ChargeUp! has given Gem many tools that assist in the promotion of wellbeing with young people.

 Wanting to further her knowledge, Gem completed the Advanced diploma in teaching performing arts with a focus on teaching musical theatre.
 This diploma was delivered by RSL, as a result of this ReachOut School of Arts are proud to now offer the RSL/PAA syllabus within our weekly sessions .

-In her spare time, Gem enjoys writing her very own Children's stories and plays, being a bit of a tech geek and exploring the great outdoors through geo caching.
+In her spare time, Gem enjoys writing her very own Children's stories and plays and is proud to be launching a new story in 2021 illustrated by Saskia.
+In her down time Gem is a bit of a tech geek and loves exploring the great outdoors through geo caching.
 She also enjoys watching and visiting anywhere that is 'Tudor' period related and visiting Cornwall whenever it is possible.